Albertzue/learning_notes/aws/ANS/keypoint.md

 One DxGW can connect to up to 6 TGW in different accountsand regions.SiteLink will enable the on-prem DC's to communicate via DxGW and the underlying DX connection.

+You cannot attach a Direct Connect gateway to a transit gateway when the Direct Connect gateway is already associated with a virtual private gateway or is attached to a private virtual interface

+Direct Connect hosted connections only support 1 VIF per connection

 ### Transit Gateway(TGW):
 VXLAN is not supported with TGW